The term perfume is associated with fragrance – an arousing odor, pleasant smell, erotica, sensuality.

 |Perfume Bottles: Byzantine, Islamic, Venetian - Middle Ages

-Toilette vessels typical of the Byzantine period have a heavier decorative pattern and a strong oriental (middle-eastern) influence is apparent in the designs.
-Early Islamic containers were often covered with indented crimped and wavy coils, disks and other types of applied decorations.
-It is very likely that the glass industries of Venice were influenced by Byzantine craftsmen who arrived in Venice after the fall of Constantinople...Read more...
+Toilette vessels typical of the Byzantine period were strongly influenced by middle-eastern designs...
+Early Islamic containers were often covered with crimped and wavy coils and other types of applied decorations...The glass industries of Venice were probably influenced by Byzantine craftsmen who arrived in Venice after the fall of Constantinople...go to page...

 |Perfume Bottles: 17th Century to Modern

-For the last few hundred years the design and manufacturing of perfume bottles has been a profitable industry by itself and, consequently, unusual perfume bottles began to attract the attention of collectors.
-These collectors relate to the bottles in terms of their own unique beauty and consider them to be an item of art...
-Read more...
+The design and manufacture of perfume bottles has been, for many years, a profitable industry by itself.
+Consequently, unusual perfume bottles attract the attention of collectors who relate to the bottles in terms of their own unique beauty and consider them an item of art... go to page...

 |Perfume Bottles - Private Collection 1